Reverse local construction supply chains for the beautiful re-assembly of reclaimed construction products

 Overview

 This is a summary of the Horizon Europe (HORIZON) call for proposals titled "A research agenda for a beautiful, inclusive and sustainable transformation of neighbourhoods (HORIZON-NEB-2025-01)".
-The primary focus is on reverse local construction supply chains for the beautiful re-assembly of reclaimed construction products, specifically under topic HORIZON-NEB-2025-01-BUSINESS-03.
+The primary focus is on reverse local construction supply chains for the beautiful re-assembly of reclaimed construction products, specifically under topic HORIZON-NEB.

 The call aims to foster innovative approaches to safely and sustainably re-assemble construction products, enhancing the aesthetic and cultural value of the built environment in line with the New European Bauhaus (NEB) values.
 It seeks to increase the re-assembly of construction products at neighborhood, local, and regional levels and to provide scientific evidence on the social, cultural, economic, and environmental benefits of this practice.